CoffeSiberian/truck-tools/README.md

 - Create custom routes
 - Reset infractions
 - Mods management
-- Modify kilometers traveled by the truck
-- Changing the truck or trailer (no need to go to the garage)
 - Allow cities to be unlocked and grages to be purchased in a specific way and not in a general
 - Flexible editor for truck and trailer accessories
 - Unblock recruiting agencies